angular/angular/aio/content/guide/component-overview.md

 By default, this command creates the following:

-*   A folder named after the component
+*   A directory named after the component
 *   A component file, `<component-name>.component.ts`
 *   A template file, `<component-name>.component.html`
 *   A CSS file, `<component-name>.component.css`